SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/model-generalities.md

 **The estimation's results of the ARIMA model**

-For the fixed ARIMA parameters (see 4.1.1.4 or 4.1.2.4), JDemetra+ shows only the values of the parameters.
-Figure 4.16 presents the output from the manually chosen ARIMA model (2,0,0)(0,1,1) with a fixed parameter *BTheta(1).* For the fixed parameter the *T-Stat* and *(P\|T\|\>t)* are not displayed as no estimation is done for this parameter.
+For the [fixed ARIMA parameters](../reference-manual/modelling-spec-tramo.html#tramo-specification--options-for-manual-identification-of-the-arima-model), JDemetra+ shows only the values of the parameters.
+Figure below presents the output from the manually chosen ARIMA model (2,0,0)(0,1,1) with a fixed parameter *BTheta(1).* For the fixed parameter the *T-Stat* and *(P\|T\|\>t)* are not displayed as no estimation is done for this parameter.